Ahrefs vs SEMrush: Which SEO Tool Should You Use?

 In general, you want to have a “flat” site architecture.
 So this is a really easy way to see whether or not your site has pages that are too many clicks away from your homepage.

-When it comes to technical SEO features, SEMrush comes out on top.
-It’s site audit feature it more robust.
+When it comes to technical SEO features, Semrush comes out on top.
+Its site audit features are more robust.
 And in my opinion, it does a better job of letting you know what you need to take action on first.

 Which Tool Is Best for Rank Tracking?